bichanna/slap/docs/syntax_doc/functions.md

 ## Functions

-Functions in SLAP are declared using `define` and do not require their parameters and return types be annotated.
+Functions in SLAP are declared using `def` and do not require their parameters and return types be annotated.
 ```
-define greetStr(name) {
+def greetStr(name) {
     return "Hello, " + name + "!";
 }